yzhilong/tp/docs/UserGuide.md

 `help clear` - shows the format of the command to clear all game entries.<br>
 `help exit` - shows the format of the command to exit **GameBook**. <br>

-* A list of commands available and their summary would be shown when you use `help`(without a command name).
+* A list of commands available would be shown when you use `help`(without a command name).
 To view your game entries again, please use `list` or try some other commands, e.g., `add`.
 Note that `delete` and `edit` command can only be used when game entries are shown.
 You must return to your game list first before proceeding to edit or delete a game entry.